-Figure 16.4 shows a typical cross section showing block NSR values for the roast option.
-The thick yellow lines depict the optimal pit for the same set of parameters used for the noroast option.
-While the West Hill pit remains the same, the East Hill pits grows significantly down and westwards due to the gain in value of the corresponding regions in the deposit.
+Figure 16.4 shows a typical cross section showing block NSR values for the roasting option.
+The thick yellow lines depict the maximum undiscounted cashflow pit for the same set of parameters used for the no-roast option.
+While the West Hill pit remains the same, the East Hill pit grows significantly downwards and westwards due to the gain in value in the corresponding regions of the deposit.

-These results identified the roasting option as preferable.
+These results identified the roasting option as preferable from a value perspective.

-The potential to add value by deferring the roaster construction (and postponing capital expenses), and by using an elevated cut-off grade (COG) in the early years was tested.
-The answer to this question was sought by a high-level strategic LG-based analysis varying the number of time periods (years) of no-roasting operation and the COG policy applied in the early years.
-Each COG sequence was called a Series.
-The Series defined for the study are shown in Table 16.3.
+The potential to add value to the project by deferring construction of the roaster (and postponing capital expenditure), and by using an elevated cut-off grade (COG) in the first years of mine life was tested by way of a high-level strategic analysis.